blowdart/AspNetSameSiteSamples/README.md

 ## .NET Framework support for the sameSite attribute

 .NET 4.7.2 and 4.8 supports the 2019 draft standard for SameSite since the release of updates in December 2019.
-Developers are able to programmatically control the value of the SameSite attribute using the `HttpCookie.SameSite` property.
+Developers are able to control the value of the SameSite attribute in code using the `HttpCookie.SameSite` property.
 Setting the `SameSite` property to Strict, Lax, or None results in those values being written on the network with the cookie.
 Setting it equal to (SameSiteMode)(-1) indicates that no SameSite attribute should be included on the network with the cookie.

+Microsoft does not support any .NET version lower that 4.7.2 for writing the same-site cookie attribute.
+We have not found a reliable way to ensure the attribute is written correctly based on browser version, nor have we found a reliable way to intercept and adjust authentication and session cookies on older framework versions.

-The `HttpCookie.Secure` Property, or `requireSSL` in config files, can be used to mark the cookie as Secure or not.
+The `HttpCookie.Secure` Property, or `requireSSL` in web.config files, can be used to mark the cookie as Secure or not.

 ### <a name="retargeting"></a>Re-targeting your application